Whether you want to print handouts, notes pages, or slides, you’ve come to the right place.

 In the Copies box at the top, enter the number of copies you want, and then click Print.

 Printed handouts: Add or remove slide numbering

 This feature is available only to Microsoft 365 Subscribers for Windows desktop clients.

 By default, in PowerPoint for Microsoft 365 (beginning with version 1810), printed handouts include a slide number below each slide image.

-You can turn this option off by going to File > Options > Advanced > Print.
-Clear the option named Print slide numbers on handouts.
+You can turn this option off for this presentation by going to File > Print.
+Select the drop down arrow next to the handouts layout you've selected and clear the option named Print slide numbers on handouts.

 See Printing and print preview for information about preview features.

 If you've having trouble being able to print, see My Print button and some printer settings aren’t available.